ashtuchkin/vive-diy-position-sensor/notes.md

 Later:
  * [ ] Create multi-sensor geometry processing unit
+ * [ ] Increase precision by applying geometry adjustments for base stations.
+1:1 with Unity.
+ * [ ] Create Unity tutorial.
  * [ ] Increase precision by keeping an estimate of cycle and removing uncertainty of long pulses.
  * [ ] Re-check all last-success timestamps (LongTimestamp) - they don't survive the overflow.
  * [ ] Remove Timestamp in favor of std::chrono::duration (http://en.cppreference.com/w/cpp/chrono/duration)